freemancoiner/javascript-calculator/README.md

 # program for a simple calculator where the user is prompted to choose an operator ( +, -, * or /) and two numbers.
-Then, the switch statement executes cases based on the user input.
+Then, the switch statement executes cases based on the user input. link https://github.com/kachi-web/javascript-calculator